I would like to introduce you to Jenny.

 Most unlikely, of course, that she could ever find the time.
 Or could she?

-Jenny’s boss Suzie Stressjunky has just been on a short break in the south of France.
+Jenny’s boss, Suzie Stressjunky, has just been on a short break in the south of France.
 Just imagine, the sun-blessed south of France!
 What was it again?
-Oh yes, an equine guided meditation workshop.
+Oh yes, an equine guided meditation retreat.
 Suzie talked about this equine guided growth holiday incessantly for three weeks afterwards until Jenny was thoroughly sick of hearing about this miraculous place.
 Admittedly, Suzie did come back looking fabulous: relaxed, healthy, suntanned and happy, purring like the cat that got the cream.
-According to Suzie, who has been on loads of workshops (lucky Suzie), this one was one of the best she has ever attended and quite different from the rest.
+According to Suzie, who has been on loads of retreats (lucky Suzie), this one was one of the best she has ever attended and quite different from the rest.

 At this point, Jenny is just about ready to slip back into her daydream, when an unexpected word brings her back to the present with a bang.
 Suzie is now talking about horses.
 HORSES?
 Jenny does not trust horses.
 Way too big.
 Way too unpredictable.
 Way too intimidating.
 Jenny would agree that they are beautiful creatures, but she prefers to admire them from afar.
 Very far.
 Now Suzie comes to the part that Jenny finds quite unbelievable.
 According to Suzie, this is an equine-guided growth retreat, based on equine-facilitated meditation and personal development.

 It is quite clear to Jenny that something has happened to Suzie, something that has definitely made Jenny’s life easier.
 Suzie is more attentive and easier to talk to – she now actually LISTENS to people.
 So Jenny has been wondering about this retreat…where was it called again?
-Saintly Source or Sacred Sources or something of the sort – Sources Sacrées, that is it! named after the springs on the property.
+Saintly or Sacred something of the sort – Esprit Meraki, that is it! named after the springs on the property.
 Maybe it is worth doing a quick Google search to find out more…yep, here is the link: